Learning to Play Bridge - one advantage of bad bidding is that you can practice playing atrocious contracts

 Four card major suits were once the standard opening one-level bid, and the search for a 4-4 fit was the cornerstone of many bidding systems.
 Now many of the popular bidding systems use an opening 5-card major, and search for an early 5-3 fit.

 Modern day bidding systems are now focussed on what is more successful when 1,000's of hands are analysed.
-And bidding systems evolve as new forms of defence are found to counter the advantage of a bidding innovation.
-Initially the weak NT was popular, but new styles of defence were introduced making the strong NT a better alternative today.
+And bidding systems evolve as new forms of defence are found to counter the advantages of a bidding innovation.
+Initially the weak No Trump (NT) was popular, but new styles of defence were introduced making the strong NT a better alternative today (see Quantitative No Trump Bids).
 All NT bids should define no more than a 3-point range (better still a 2-point range) and a very specific set of distributions, and above all should inform the partner as to whether to continue bidding or not.

 An opening weak-two bid should be about 8 points (range 6-10) with a 6-card suit with two of the top three honours, or three of the top five honours.
 If the remainder of the cards are dealt out, the partner should receive about 11 points and 2 cards in the opening suit, precisely the combined points and cards to justify a 2♥ or 2♠ contract.
 The same logic applies with the same number of combined points and a distribution 5-3, or 4-4 with the possibility to ruff.
 Computer simulations show that 2♥ or 2♠ will make or go down with a profit.
 So in all cases it is desirable to get to a two level contract as quickly as possible.
 Take a good hand with a 6-card major in front of a partner opening a weak 2 in the other major.
 If the respective fits are 6-1 in both majors computer simulations show that it is better to play the contract in the 6-card major of the weaker hand.
 Another good reason to allow the opening weak-two bid.
 Opening weak-two bids also allows partner to make a T.N.T.
 (Total Number of Tricks) raise based upon the number of cards they are holding in that suit.
 A final reason to support the opening weak-two bid is that the weak hand could otherwise be forced to reply with 1NT despite holding a 6-card suit (remember many partnerships play the 2-over-1 forcing game).